Jessica Tobelmann loves being on the inside. It’s where she can see how things work—and work to make things better.

 “Our goal is to give women the tools to be leaders on campus and successful when they go out into their careers,” Tobelmann explains.
 “These are things Heather and I got from ELP, and we wanted to spread them to other students on campus.”

-After leading the program in 2008, Wilson and Tobelmann now serve as advisers to student directors selected from the first Ada Hayden cohort.
+After leading the program in 2008, Wilson and Tobelmann now serve as advisors to student directors selected from the first Ada Hayden cohort.

 While at Iowa State, Tobelmann has also been active outside of science and engineering with projects she describes as pushing her beyond her comfort level.
 She was Gold Division (i.e., non-Greek activities) cochair for the Homecoming 2008 Central Committee and recruitment cochair for the Veishea 2009 Executive Committee.
 Veishea, she says, gave her insight into everything that must be addressed in planning such a large-scale event.
 And, as the only engineer and non-Greek on the homecoming committee, she worked with an entirely new group of people.